Transferring a person from a wheelchair to a vehicle

 - apply a gape belt or safety belt before any other steps are completed

-- belt should be applied to the hip area of the individual to allow a safe way to lift the user from the chair.
+- belt should be on the hip area to allow a safe way to lift the user from the chair.
 With a safety belt in place, you are preventing the user from getting hurt during the process.

-- To allow a clean transfer from wheelchair to a car, you should if possible, swing away or remove the footrests to enable a clear path of transfer.
+- To allow a clean transfer from wheelchair to a car, swing away or remove the footrests to enable a clear path.

 - sliding the car seat as far back as possible allows you optimal room to engage the transfer.